 For example, if you are trying to work with Company B but you do not have a contact, Affinity Alliances™ will scan through your contacts to see who you know that does have a contact at Company B. Now, all you need to do is to ask that contact to make a warm introduction for you!
 This method of making introductions is a much more personable approach to business when compared to the more traditional “cold call” method that many venture capitalists use.

 So that venture capitalists do not have to waste their time creating contact profiles for clients.
 Affinity automatically completes contact profiles by drawing on calendar data and inbox information.
-Affinity then fills out Profiles with industry data.
-Better yet, Affinity routinely updates information to ensure that the most recent contact information is available for every contact in the address book.
+It then fills out Profiles with industry data.
+Better yet, the software routinely updates information to ensure that the most recent contact information is available for every contact in the address book.

 Affinity helps venture capitalists to centralize inbound leads and prioritize opportunities.
 Just filtering through the noise of leads daily wastes time and lets legitimate and money-making leads slip through the cracks.
-Affinity users can optimize their system by assigning one team to manage the inbound leads and filter through that noise.
+The software allows users to optimize their system by assigning one team to manage the inbound leads and filter through that noise.
 Legitimate leads can then be automatically filed in a centralized location ensuring that valuable information is prioritized.

-Another way that Affinity helps its users to build, manage, and grow their client base is by sending reminders for a follow-up.
+Another way this software helps its users to build, manage, and grow their client base is by sending reminders for a follow-up.

 Venture capitalists have many prospects and deals in the pipeline at one time.
 This proliferation of contacts can make it easy to forget to follow up with a promising one.
 One of the most crucial career leads may get overlooked because one email went unanswered.